-Sushi is one of my absolute favorite foods, but that often confuses people who also know that I’m a vegetarian.
-“There’s vegetarian sushi?”, people often ask.
-Oh hell yeah there is and IT’S AMAZING.
+Sushi is one of my favorite foods.
+This confuses people who know that I’m a vegetarian.
+“There’s vegetarian sushi?” people often ask.
+Oh, hell yeah there is and IT’S AMAZING.
 With vegetarian sushi, the options are practically endless: avocado sushi, cucumber sushi, mushroom sushi, mango sushi, and any other fruit or vegetable your heart desires.

 Here’s what you’re going to need…

 - Soy sauce or liquid aminos

 - Seaweed sheets (aka Nori)